At a glance

 Origin and history

-The köfte ekmek kaşarlı has no named originator and no founding date; the plain answer is that it is a small named variation on a vendor sandwich rather than a dish with a birthplace.
-The grilled köfte in bread is old, anonymous Anatolian street food; adding melted cheese to it is the kind of menu adjustment a stall makes to sell a richer version, and that move leaves no record.
+The köfte ekmek kaşarlı has no named originator and no founding date.
+Grilled köfte in bread is old, anonymous Anatolian street food, and adding melted cheese to it is the kind of menu tweak a stall makes to sell a denser version, a move that leaves no record.
+An account that hands the sandwich a birthplace is inventing one.